 - The hosting environment we use has specific contracts, codes of conduct or certification mechanisms in-place which have been approved by the European Commission; or

-- Where we transfer data to the United States, we ensure our providers are certified as part of the EU-US Privacy Shield programme.
+- Where we transfer data to the United States, we ensure our providers have Binding Corporate Rules (BCRs) or Standard Contractual Clauses (SCCs) in place.

 Please email us at [email protected] if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.